 ::: “Ghosts” (5 Pointz, New York City) – Summer 2010 (7/20/10) – Featuring: Ely Sotillo – spray paint and bucket paint (aka latex). :::

-::: And here is the mural in Astoria, Queens borough.
-Called “The Native People“.
+::: And here is the mural in Astoria, Queens that I helped Lady Pink paint the following year, and the next.
+“The Native People“.
 A tribute to the Native Americans.
 My extended family even came out to see it.
 Thanks for the love fam! :::

 ::: “Festival” In Downtown Iowa City (Yacht Club Building) – Summer 2010- Featuring: Zech Ward, Ely Sotillo and yours truly – spray paint and bucket paint. :::

-Summer 2010 – Cedar Rapids Museum of Art Freedom Fest Mural – 8x24ft. – Painted in 4 1/2 hours – Spraypaint and bucket paint – Featuring: Mr. Wilson, Ely Sotillo & moi.
-This mural is now at the Cedar Rapids Museum of Art.
+::: Summer 2010 – Cedar Rapids Museum of Art Freedom Fest Mural – 8x24ft. – Painted in 4 1/2 hours – Spraypaint and bucket paint – Featuring: Mr. Wilson, Ely Sotillo et moi.
+This mural is now in the Cedar Rapids Museum of Art (storage ;p) :::

 ::: “IOWA” – Mural with Lady Pink – for the University of Iowa Museum of Art – Latex (Bucket Paint) and Spray Paint.
 Spring/Summer 2010. :::